MKYRENE/note_taker_app/README.md

-# note_taker_app
-A user-friendly note-taking app for small business owners that allows them to easily write, save, organize, and edit notes, ensuring efficient task management and clear thought organization.

 # Note Taker App

-The Note Taker App is a user-friendly note-taking application designed to help small business owners organize their thoughts, keep track of tasks, and enhance productivity.
+The Note Taker App is a user-friendly note-taking application designed to help individuals organize their thoughts, keep track of tasks, and enhance productivity.
 It provides a seamless and intuitive interface for creating, editing, and saving notes.

 ## Features